saghul/evergreen/docs/loop.rst

 Finding the 'current loop'
 --------------------------

-Flubber provides a convenience mechanism to get a reference to the loop running in the current thread:
+evergreen provides a convenience mechanism to get a reference to the loop running in the current thread:

 ::

-    current_loop = flubber.current.loop
+    current_loop = evergreen.current.loop

 If a loop was not explicitly created in the current thread :exc:`RuntimeError` is raised.